 Ireland's ecclesiastical capital?
 Welcome to Armagh, proud possessor of two cathedrals, both dedicated to St Patrick.
-A small and attractive city, Armagh is perfect for exploring on foot and is only an hour or so from Belfast, making it a great spot to enjoy even on a day trip.
-Wander through the gracious Georgian Mall; watch out for the 22 quirky bronze gargoyles and angels around the city; or visit the ancient monument of Navan Fort.
-Armagh has some great pubs and restaurants, including Uluru Bar and Grill and the historic The Hole in the Wall bar, making this a city to be savoured.
+A small and attractive city, Armagh is perfect for exploring on foot.
+Wander through the gracious Georgian Mall: watch out for the 22 quirky bronze gargoyles and angels around the city; or visit the ancient monument of Navan Fort.
+Armagh has some great restaurants, including Uluru Bar & Grill and 4 Vicars, making this a spot to be savoured.